pcraciunoiu/embrangler_pelican/content/posts/2020-12-29-belated-birthday-resolutions.md

 * Take time off: 2 weeks per quarter
 * 3-day solo trip (February?)
 * Meditate: 15m/day
-* Breathwork sessions, once a quarter
+* Breathwork sessions, once a quarter (carry over)
 * Monthly reflections, quarterly reviews
 * Maintain a list of things I enjoy to do by myself
 * Daily and weekly gratitudes.
 Celebrate accomplishments.
+Celebrate anniversaries.
 * Continue reading about emotional and sexual health.
 * Allow myself one cheat day a week - free from any to-dos and burdens.
 * Do nothing for one hour each week (during weekly me-time or on the weekend).